synrais/Makita-LXT-Battery-Monitor-Unlocker/README.md

 - 💡 **Status LED** — RP2040 Zero onboard NeoPixel LED shows device state at a glance
 - 🛠️ **Auto-unlock** — performs a charger-style unlock sequence automatically on locked packs
 - 🔧 **Frame repair** — recalculates and rewrites corrupt checksums without touching any other battery data
-- ☠️ **Auto-lock** — automatically locks battery packs if pins 0-1 or 0-2 are bridged for testing
+- ☠️ **Dead lock** — sets failure code 15 with correct checksums if GPIO0→GPIO1 bridged -Recoverable
+- 🔐 **CRC lock** — corrupts checksums if GPIO0→GPIO2 bridged - Recoverable

 No configuration.
 No button presses.
 Just insert the battery and it runs.
 Remove it and the device waits for the next one.